 There are many common trends seen in dreams.
 For example, Lisa Medalie, a behavioral sleep medicine specialist at the University of Chicago, says our dreams have emotion.
 She told HuffPost, “Many of my patients will explain that, in times of stress, they experience more anxiety-provoking dreams.
 Based on my clinical experience, it seems that daytime emotions play some role in the emotional undertone of dreams”.

 If you have stressful dreams at night, try getting into a calmer mental state before bed.
 Think of things that worry you or cause stress that can show up in your dreams.
-For example, you can try meditation on your zafu meditation cushion, having a hot bath, or listening to soothing music.
+For example, you can try meditation on your meditation pillow, having a hot bath, or listening to soothing music.

 Whether you believe they have deeper meaning or not, dreams are fascinating!
 They show us just how much is going on in our mind and body while we are blissfully unaware and asleep on our millet pillow.
 If you want to learn how to decode your dreams, try these tips here and see what you can uncover the next time you visit dreamland.